Railways Act 1921

 The Railways Act 1921 (11 & 12 Geo.
 5. c.
-55), also known as the Grouping Act, was an act of Parliament enacted by the British government.
+55), also known as the Grouping Act, is an act of Parliament enacted by the British government.
 It was intended to stem the losses being made by many of the country's 120 railway companies by "grouping" them into four large companies, dubbed the "Big Four".
 The system of the "Big Four" lasted until the nationalisation of the railways in 1947.

 During World War I, the British government had taken control, although not ownership, of British railways.
 The intention behind the Act was to reduce inefficient internal competition between railway companies and retain some of the benefits which the country had derived from a government-controlled railway system during the war.
-The provisions of the act took effect from the start of 1923.
+The act took effect immediately; it was passed in August 1921, with most of the amalgamations occurring at the start of 1923, although some occurred earlier and a few took a few more months to be fully settled.